vkbo/novelWriter/docs/source/int_introduction.rst

 markdown to apply simple formatting to the text.
 It is designed for writing novels, so the formatting features are limited.

-The idea is to let the user focus on writing instead of spending time messing with the formatting of headers and text.
+The idea is to let the user focus on writing instead of spending time on the formatting of headers and text.
 Therefore you cannot change the look of the text in the editor window.
 Instead, you provide formatting tags where they're needed, like for instance which text is a header, where you want text bolded or italicised, and what alignment you want for paragraphs.
 The actual formatting is then added to the text when you run the :guilabel:`Build Novel Project` tool.

 A document viewer to the right of the editor can also show a renderred version of any document if you want to inspect the result, or just want to keep a second document open for reference when